 and from the other side, should satisfy the conditions

 or, in matrix form,

 This is called the conditional extremum, and it is solved by constructing the Lagrangian using Lagrange multipliers.

 In our case the Lagrangian is

 and the task is to find its extremum.
-After some derivations, which I would not list here, the formula to find the parameters is
+After some derivations, which I have not listed here, the formula to find the parameters is

-The calculator uses the formula above in case of constrained linear least squares method
+The calculator uses the formula above in the case of the constrained linear least squares method